lightning/bolts/07-routing-gossip.md

 optional) features will have _odd_ feature bits, while incompatible features will have _even_ feature bits
 (["It's OK to be odd!"](00-introduction.md#glossary-and-terminology-guide)).
-Incompatible features will result in the announcement not being forwarded by nodes that do not understand them.

 ## The `node_announcement` Message